f5devcentral/access-solutions/solution13/guide/guide.rst

 Properties
 -------------------------------------
-The properties section displayes the current version of the swagger file
+The properties section displays the current version of the swagger file.

 |image001|

 Paths